 Furnishings in the common areas of the residential facilities, including apartment common areas, are provided for the use of all the students and may not be taken into individual rooms.
 Protection of public areas and equipment is the shared responsibility of all students.

-Humidity inside buildings in Florida is often high which encourages the growth of mold and mildew.
-Mildew is a fungus that produces spores that grow and spread easily through the air.
+Humidity inside buildings in Florida is often high which encourages the growth of mildew.
+Mildew is a fungus that produces spores that grows and spread easily through the air.
 These spores can cause allergic reactions and other health issues.
-Mold and mildew grow in areas that are dark and moist.
+Mildew grows in areas that are dark and moist.

-The following are suggestions for preventing and treating mold and mildew:
+The following are suggestions for preventing and treating mildew:

 - Follow all instructions on your room or apartments’ AC unit and do not turn the unit off or set the temperature too high or low.